sql-machine-learning/elasticdl/docs/designs/dynamic_sharding_for_images.md

 Now, users have to convert images into RecordIO for ElasticDL.
 In practice, many users read the original images to train their models.
-So, we need to support read the original data from the storage.
+So, we need to support reading the original data from the storage.
 However, there are various file formats for the original data.
 We need to design a common definition for different formats.